emmajanedrews/base-template/_posts/2018-02-07-5-things-to-do-when-your-home-isnt-selling.md

 1. Check your price.
 You need to be quite honest with yourself about<br>your price.
 Is your home overpriced for the market?
 Do you love your<br>home so much that you’re willing to “buy it back” (overprice it) daily?

    Your listing price is not about what you need or want, and it’s not what<br>the appraiser or grandmother told you.
 Ask yourself, “What is the market<br>value of my home?
 What would a real Buyer pay for this home?
 What<br>would I PERSONALLY pay if I were in the market and had all sorts of other options?”
 You need to be very honest with yourself.
-This is a real<br>“man (or woman) in the mirror” moment.
+This is a real “man (or woman) in the mirror” moment.

 2. **Look at the condition and staging.** Did your agent give you any<br>feedback about your house prior to listing?
 If so, did you ignore that<br>feedback?
 Perhaps there is overlooked clutter or you need to update or<br>neutralize the paint.